jt14den/terraform-aws-infrastructure/episodes/introduction.md

 - Describe the purpose of Terraform.
 - Explain the core workflow (`init`, `plan`, `apply`).
 - Identify the AWS resources managed in this lesson.
-- Recognize why infrastructure as code improves reliability.
+- Recognize how infrastructure as code improves reliability.

 ::::::::::::::::::::::::::::::::::::::::::::::::